 From in the beginning, the behavior of the supposed ET’s was ludicrous and made no sense.
 It was always of a nature that did not allow scientific investigation, but promoted a new belief system.

 In other words, there is an artificial parallel ethereal world in which different kinds of beings reside that live of the life energy extracted from the physical world and from humans. in the past we called them fairies, and in modern times aliens.
 The entire UFO phenomenon might be nothing more than a theater play that is keeping up with our changing belief systems.
 It is still geared towards deception, misdirection and manipulation of humanity in various way that only benefit those beings.
-Is the hybridization program part of that fictitious theater play to keep us ordinary people busy with what they like to believe and the scientific community away from any serious investigations?
-Or are they really creating a hybrid race to populate the Earth and control humanity after induced world cataclysm?

 I know, it all sounds really crazy, but what is the crazy stuff is true?
 Something to think about!